Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

-# EliteMining - VoiceAttack Profile for Elite Dangerous Mining
+# EliteMining - VoiceAttack Profile for Elite Dangerous

 This repository contains the "EliteMining" VoiceAttack profile, designed specifically for mining operations in Elite Dangerous.